Skip to content

 End of If

-This piece forms a condition checking that Result1 is false AND Result2 is true at the same time.
+This example forms a condition that checks if Result1 is false AND Result2 is true.

 Flow Type Object Action ParamName ParamType ParamValue